PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 The output from the particle detector seen under measurement conditions at low rates is shown in the figure below.
 A flashing circle indicates the occurrence of triggered event, and the corresponding (normalized) wave form with 100 sampling points around the trigger time is displayed.
 A rate history is also shown; the bin width in seconds can be set using the option `--interval <n>`

-![Fig. 2: Graphical display showing a typical signal waveform and the observed rates per minute.
+![Graphical display showing a typical signal waveform and the observed rates per minute.
  An average count rate is about 1.5 signals per minute.](images/EnvironmentRate.png)

 The determination of the background level and the signal efficiency is not always easy to do  with small uncertainties. the background level can be determined rather precisely by performing measurements without the signal source.
 The determination of the signal efficiency requires precise knowledge of the detector and the signal characteristics, typically gained by detailed modeling  of the physics processes in the detector and the response of the front-end electronics.
 In case such studies signal efficiency vs. purity are interesting, data recorded with `scGammaDetector.py` can be analyzed  to gain more insight.
 Recording of detected pulses is switched on with the option `-f <filename>`; for each detected signal, the "event number", the time of occurrence in seconds since program start and the pulse height in ADC counts are stored in the file.
 In an off-line analysis, a pulse-height spectrum, i. e. the frequency at which pulse heights in a given interval occur, can be derived from data taken at a low trigger threshold.
 This will show a large number of very small pulses, but also a clear  accumulation arising from true signals at higher values.
 From data taken without a particle source a spectrum of expected background signals during the measurement can be determined and subtracted from the data taken with a signal source.